 While both years of the General Fund budget for FYs 2012-13 and 2013-14 were balanced without the use of reserves, there remain significant unfunded needs going forward.
-Retiree health benefits continue to be provided on a pay-as-you-go basis.
 Although the City properly accounts for these benefits in its annual financial report, according to GASB 54 - Other Post-Employment Benefits (OPEB), it is not financially able to fully fund the annual required contributions.
 The City has taken steps to reduce covered payroll and to increase the contribution by 5% (\$14,000) in 2014.
 The required actuarial calculation reflects the start of a positive trend of paying down OPEB over the next 20-25 years.
 In 2015, the City created a trust to begin setting aside funds to pay down the unfunded liability.